ballerina-platform/ballerina-spec/beps/lib-log/1424_runtime_log_level_modification.md

     public isolated function getLevel() returns Level;

     # Set the log level of this logger at runtime.
-    # This sets an explicit level override on this logger, independent of its parent.
+    # Returns an error if the operation is not supported (e.g., on child loggers).
     # + level - the new log level to set
+    # + return - an error if the operation is not supported, nil on success
-    public isolated function setLevel(Level level);
+    public isolated function setLevel(Level level) returns error?;

     # Existing methods (unchanged)
     public isolated function printDebug(string|PrintableRawTemplate msg, error? 'error = (), error:StackFrame[]? stackTrace = (), *KeyValues keyValues);